chef/chef-workstation/docs-chef-io/content/workstation/config_rb.md

 `validation_client_name`

-: The name of the chef-validator key that is used by Chef Infra Client to access the Chef Infra Server during the initial Chef Infra Client run.
+: The name of the chef-validator key that is used by Chef Infra Client to access the Chef Infra Server during the initial Chef Infra Client run when not using validatorless bootstrapping.
 For example:

     ``` ruby
     validation_client_name 'chef-validator'